British Orienteering Membership

 We are very pleased that you are thinking of becoming a member of British Orienteering.
 As a member you will receive:

-- Four copies of the British Orienteering magazine, Focus, which includes the junior magazine Ozone.
+- The British Orienteering magazine, Focus, which includes the junior magazine Ozone (3 copies per year - one copy per postal address)

 - The option to sign up for a range of e-newsletters